 Through his design practice, Austrian product and furniture designer Klemens Schillinger focuses on developing simple, self-evident objects that provide inspired, functional solutions for users.
 His work is diverse in form, material, and function: from an experimental project creating a series of ceramic vases to objects which comment on technology in contemporary society.
 This diversity emphasises his desire to bring considered, accessible, and aesthetically pleasing objects to life.

 As a part of the WALDEN collection, Schillinger’s aesthetic works to bridge the setting of the medieval castle with the notion of Thoreau’s introspective, “off the grid” experience of nature.
-Schillinger was one of four designers in residence at Schloss Hollenegg this year, spending time at the castle to gain inspiration and share ideas with curator Alice Stori Liechtenstein, ultimately creating a series of “Off-Grid” Lamps.
+Klemens Schillinger was one of four designers in residence at Schloss Hollenegg this year, spending time at the castle to gain inspiration and share ideas with curator Alice Stori Liechtenstein, ultimately creating a series of “Off-Grid” Lamps.
 These pieces require the user to invest their own energy to light the way, encouraging audiences to reconsider their relationship with everyday objects.

 Your practice has been quite multifaceted in terms of materials, forms, and functionalities, how would you describe your current approach to design?